neilrussell6/state-management-and-testing/guidelines/guidelines.md

 ### components (general guidelines)

  - favour RxJs where-ever possible, so:
-   - avoid all properties that are either selctors, observables or element refs (they can usually be replaced with some RxJs approach)
+   - avoid all properties that are not either selectors, observables or element refs (they can usually be replaced with some RxJs approach)
    - avoid methods (there is usually a better RxJs approach)
  - avoid Subjects, instead:
    - use ViewChild element refs and Observable.fromEvent for event handling